Shantinatha

-After his renunciation, the legends state Shantinatha travelled without food and sleep and after sixteen years received his first ahara (food) after achieving kevala gnana.
+After renunciation, the legends state that he travelled without food and sleep and after sixteen years received his first ahara (food) after achieving kevala gnana.
 He attained Moksha on Sammed Shikharji and became a siddha, a liberated soul which has destroyed all of its karma.

 Along with Rishabhanatha, Neminatha, Parshvanatha and Mahavira, Shantinatha is one of the five Tirthankaras who attract the most devotional worship among the Jains.
 His icons include the eponymous deer as his emblem, the Nandi tree, Garuda Yaksha, and Nirvani Yakshi.

 Śhāntinātha is believed to be an idea of peace and tranquillity, hence prayed to avert calamities and epidemics and bestows welfare to worshippers and hymns to Śhāntinātha are recited during the last rites.

 Jain tradition

 According to Jain cosmology, 24 Tirthankaras have appeared on earth; Shantinatha is the sixteenth tirthankara of Avasarpiṇī (the present time cycle).
 A Tirthankara (ford-maker, saviour or spiritual teacher) signifies the founding of a tirtha, a passage across the sea of birth-and-death cycles.

+Shantinatha is said to have been born 3 sagara less 3/4 palya after his predecessor, Dharmanatha.
+His successor, Kunthunatha, is said to have been born 1/2 palya after him.

 Birth

-He was born to King Vishvasena and Queen Achira at Hastinapur on the 13th day of Jestha Krishna in the Ikshvaku clan.
-Before the birth of Shantinatha, Queen Achira dreamt the sixteen most auspicious dreams.
-According to Acharya Hemachandra, epidemics, evils and misery were destroyed when Shantinatha was in his mother's womb.
-According to Jain tradition, Indra named him Śhānti due to Jina's love for peace.
+He was born to King Vishvasena and Queen Aćira at Hastinapur on the 13th day of Jestha Krishna in the Ikshvaku clan.
+Before the birth of Shantinatha, Queen Aćira dreamt the most auspicious dreams (fourteen according to the Śvetāmbara tradition and sixteen according to the Digambara tradition).
+According to Śvetāmbara monk Acharya Hemachandra, epidemics, evils and misery were destroyed when Shantinatha was in his mother's womb.
+According to Jain tradition, Indra named him Śhānti due to Jinas' love for peace.

 Life before renunciation

-Shantinatha spent 25,000 years as a youth (kumāra kāla) and married a beautiful princess Yaśomatī.
+Shantinatha's height is mentioned as 40 dhanusha.
+He is said to have spent 25,000 years as a youth (kumāra kāla) and married a beautiful princess Yaśomatī.
 Jain texts portray Shantinatha as tall; his height was given as 120 ft.
 He ruled his kingdom for 50,000 years.
 During his rule, armoury was blessed with divine chakraratna.
 During his reign he conquered all six divisions of the earth in all directions, acquiring elephants, horses, nine-fold most precious treasures and fourteen ratna (jewels).
 Shantinatha became the fifth Chakravartin.

 During his time, an epidemic of epilepsy broke out and he helped to control it.
 Shantinath became the idea of peace and tranquillity by averting epidemics, fire, famine, foreign invasions, robbers, etc., giving him the name of Shantinath.
-He is also associated with special right known as Shantikarma.
+He is also associated with special right to ward of diseases known as Shantikarma.